stefanosiano/PowerfulSharedPreferences/README.md

 Android library with a powerful and easy SharedPreferences wrapper, with support for automatic encryption, logs and multiple SharedPreferences files.

-Planned features (for now):
-* Support for reactive programming

 Usage
 -----